carinemores/ecoliCPS/README.md

 flye --nano-raw $ONT_INPUT -o $OUTPUT_DIR -t <number_of_threads>
 ```

-* **Note**: In both scripts, ensure that you replace the paths provided with your actual file paths before running the script.
+* **NOTE**: In both scripts, ensure that you replace the paths provided with your actual file paths before running the script.
 Also, update `<number_of_threads>` with the appropriate value for your system.
 The `-o` flag specifies the output directory for the assembled genome.

 ## 4. Polishing the assemblies
 To polish the presented genomes, iterative polishing was perfomed for five cycles.
 In each cycle, it: